 - All vacancies in regular classified positions covered by this Agreement will be advertised.
-Excluded from this process are vacant positions subject to the provisions of Articles VII.
-Section F Layoff, VII.G Exemption Process, VII.I Placement of Displaced Staff, and VII.J Reemployment of Laid Off Employees. - 3 Principals/program managers shall file a Position Change Request (PCR) upon knowledge that a vacancy has occurred.
+Excluded from this process are vacant positions subject to the provisions of Sections VII.
+F Layoff, VII.G Exemption Process, VII.I Placement of Displaced Staff, and VII.J Reemployment of Laid Off Employees. - 3.
+Principals/program managers shall create a PCR upon knowledge that a vacancy has occurred.
 The SPS shall not unreasonably delay in establishing a permanent position for any reason, including to hold or save a position or potential position for a particular less senior unassigned employee.
 Delays for necessary and unavoidable reasons shall be approved by the District-level administrator.
 Delays for unnecessary or avoidable reasons shall be disapproved by the District-level administrator.